cert-manager/website/content/en/docs/usage/certificate.md

 With `rotationPolicy: Never`, a private key is only generated if one does not already exist in the target Secret resource (using the `tls.key` key).
-All further issuance's will re-use this private key.
+All further issuances will re-use this private key.
 This is the default in order to maintain compatibility with previous releases.

 With `rotationPolicy: Always`, a new private key will be generated each time an